 And yet, I will publish an out of focus picture like this!
 But how could I not?
 We were “coming to” from being moon drunk, and began to notice how beautiful the Edgartown architecture looked in the moonlight, details gleaming white in the dark.

-It was a wonderful drive back to our neighborhood . . . the moon shined its light on us the whole way, following the curving shore, down main street; and here it was, waiting for us as we pulled into our driveway. ♥
+It was a wonderful drive back to our neighborhood on the other side of the island . . . the moon shined its light on us the whole way, following the curving shore, down main street; and here it was, waiting for us as we pulled into our driveway. ♥

 Full moons wake me up….
 I think I have thin eyelids or something, because I’ve always been able to sense or “see” light even with my eyes closed!
 Here’s the moon around 2 am this morning.